jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_deploy_and_modify_calculator.md

 Use the same port number for `<port>` as you used when building the webservice container above.
 If you don't specify a port, port 8080 will be used.

-_Note:_ The run script executes the test client `test_calculator.py` inside a Docker container which has the required packages installed.
-It furthermore also uses the environment configuration you adapted in the last step (`env` file in the code-example's main folder) to make sure that the correct context root is used.
-Open `run.sh` to see the details of this.

 You should see output similar to this:
 ```
 $ ./run.sh 8080